mzazon/awesome-cloud-projects/aws/container-security-pipelines-ecr/container-security-pipelines-ecr.md

    echo "✅ Security scan processing Lambda created"
    ```

-   The Lambda function is now deployed and ready to process security scan events from EventBridge.
+   The Lambda function is now deployed with Python 3.12 runtime and ready to process security scan events from EventBridge.
 This serverless architecture ensures that scan results are processed immediately upon completion, enabling real-time security responses and maintaining continuous security monitoring.
 The function will automatically forward high-priority findings to Security Hub for centralized security management and trigger appropriate notifications based on risk levels.
 For more information about Security Hub findings format, refer to the [AWS Security Hub findings documentation](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings.html).

 6. **Configure EventBridge Rules for Scan Events**: